dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 Let's say, we want it to take 2 seconds to go to the other point.
-By default the animation is set to last only 1 second, so change this in the timeline controls on the bottom of the animation tab to 2.
+By default the animation is set to last only 1 second, so change this in the timeline controls animation tab's lower panel to 2.

-Click on the header of the timeline near the 2 second mark and move the sprite to the target destination on the right side of the screen.
+Click on the timeline header near the 2 second mark and move the sprite to the target destination on the right side.

 Again, click the key button in the toolbar.
 This will create our second keyframe - represented by a blue dot in the timeline.